ClickHouse/ClickHouse/docs/en/sql-reference/data-types/simpleaggregatefunction.md

 -   [`argMin`](../../sql-reference/aggregate-functions/reference/argmin.md)
 -   [`argMax`](../../sql-reference/aggregate-functions/reference/argmax.md)

+!!! note "Note"
-Values of the `SimpleAggregateFunction(func, Type)` look and stored the same way as `Type`, so you do not need to apply functions with `-Merge`/`-State` suffixes. `SimpleAggregateFunction` has better performance than `AggregateFunction` with same aggregation function.
+    Values of the `SimpleAggregateFunction(func, Type)` look and stored the same way as `Type`, so you do not need to apply functions with `-Merge`/`-State` suffixes.

+    `SimpleAggregateFunction` has better performance than `AggregateFunction` with same aggregation function.

 **Parameters**